wenli262/Business-Intelligence-Files-and-Code/README.md

 ---

 ## Key Findings
-- EBoth models achieved very high predictive performance, indicating strong data quality and feature relevance.
+- Both models achieved very high predictive performance, indicating strong data quality and feature relevance.
 - Random Forest achieved perfect classification on the test dataset, with no false positives or false negatives.
 - Logistic Regression successfully identified all understock cases, but produced a small number of false positives.
 - Inventory-related variables such as Weeks of Inventory and Available Stock were consistently the most influential predictors across both models.